The following seemed to be simplest for me on macos.

 R_LIBS_USER=~/R/%p-library/%v, although not for a fresh R install on my work machine, so I would recommend setting it to something to be safe.

-~/R/%p-library/%v, conservatively assumes you might share the same packages folder across multiple different platforms, which is unlikely for your own private computer.
+~/R/%p-library/%v, conservatively assumes you might share the same packages folder across multiple different platforms, which is unlikely for your own private computer, although not crazy if you are moving your use library to different architectures across upgrades.

 Note that it does not work if the folder does not exist: